open/close all folders

 The founder of the village of Santoff Clausen, Ombric is the last remaining citizen of Atlantis.
 A talented sorcerer, he eventually serves as a mentor to North.

 A enigmatic immortal boy that was once the Man in the Moon's bodyguard until he helped seal Pitch away the first time.
 Since his and Pitch's reawakening, he's mostly enjoyed wandering the earth in addition to bringing his own abilities to the fight.
-Becomes Katherine's closest friend.
+Becomes Katherine's closest friend and eventually Jack Frost.

 - Badass Boast: “I’ve scuttled entire planets, burglar [referring to North].
 You’re just another inconvenience!”